Creating Piping and Reflected Ceiling Plans for Construction Documents

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-All right, so we're nearing the end of creating our construction documents.
-In the last video, we did our sprinkler legends.
-So let's go down to our sheets in the project browser and start creating our piping and reflected ceiling plans.
+All right, we’re nearing the end of creating our construction documents.
+In the last video, we completed our sprinkler legends.
+So let's go down to our Sheets in the Project Browser and start creating our Piping and Reflected Ceiling Plans.

 Learn Construction